slnnzmtl/Vue-Personal-Portfolio/SSL-SETUP.md

 # SSL Certificate Setup for slnnzmtl.xyz

-This document outlines how to set up and renew SSL certificates for the slnnzmtl.xyz website using Let's Encrypt and Certbot.
+This document outlines how to set up and renew SSL certificates for the slnnzmtl.xyz website using Let's Encrypt and Certbot in standalone mode.

 ## Initial Setup